liumency/SYSU-CD/README.md

 # SYSU-CD

-A new change detection dataset in our recent work "A Deeply-supervised Attention Metric-based Network and an Open Aerial Image Dataset for Remote Sensing Change Detection " on [IEEE Transactions on Geoscience and Remote Sensing](https://ieeexplore.ieee.org/xpl/aboutJournal.jsp?punumber=36).
+A new change detection dataset in our recent work "[A Deeply-supervised Attention Metric-based Network and an Open Aerial Image Dataset for Remote Sensing Change Detection](https://ieeexplore.ieee.org/document/9467555)" on [IEEE Transactions on Geoscience and Remote Sensing](https://ieeexplore.ieee.org/xpl/aboutJournal.jsp?punumber=36).